go-swiss/fonts/README.md

 However, if our application could use multiple different fonts which are decided at runtime, then there are a couple complications:

 1. There is no easy way to know what fonts are available and what variants they have.
-Google Fonts provides an API, but you can only receive a dump all **FONT** details.
+Google Fonts provides an API, but you can only receive a dump of all **FONT** details.
 2. It becomes tedious to download the font bytes during runtime, and manage caching.

 This package helps to simplify this process